tajambois/Home-Work/Final Project/Network Analysis.md

 Your task is to isolate torrent traffic and answer the following questions:

 1. Find the following information about the machine with IP address 10.0.0.201:
- - MAC address
+ - MAC address: 00:16:17:18:66:c8
- - Windows username
+ - Windows username: Blanco
- - OS version
+ - OS version: Windows V. 65535

 2. Which torrent file did the user download?
+- Betty Boop Rhythm on the Reservation.avi.torrent